-We anticipate that our available cash and cash equivalents, cash flows from operating activities and other expected financing sources, including the issuance of debt securities by the Operating Partnership (some of which debt securities may be hedged to a fixed interest rate pursuant to the forward-starting swaps discussed below), the issuance of secured debt (including the anticipated \$100.0 million fixed-rate loan discussed below), bank term loans (including the anticipated \$50.0 million expansion of an existing term loan), borrowings under our revolving credit facility, the issuance of equity securities by the Company or the Operating Partnership and the disposition of non-core assets, will be adequate to meet our short-term liquidity requirements, including \$379.7 million principal amount of unsecured notes due March 15, 2017 and the \$109.1 million secured loan due November 1, 2017.
+We anticipate that our available cash and cash equivalents, cash flows from operating activities and other available financing sources, including the issuance of debt securities by the Operating Partnership, the issuance of secured debt, bank term loans, borrowings under our revolving credit facility, the issuance of equity securities by the Company or the Operating Partnership and the disposition of non-core assets, will be adequate to meet our short-term liquidity requirements.

-We had \$49.5 million of cash and cash equivalents as of December 31, 2016.
-The unused capacity of our revolving credit facility at December 31, 2016 and January 27, 2017 was \$474.8 million and \$426.0 million, respectively, excluding an accordion feature that allows for an additional \$75.0 million of borrowing capacity subject to additional lender commitments.
-Also, we have recently demonstrated historical experience with our banking partners to obtain additional bank term loans, such as the \$350.0 million, six-month unsecured bridge facility we obtained in 2015 for the short-term funding of our acquisition activity and \$150.0 million unsecured term loan we obtained in 2016 to repay amounts outstanding under our revolving credit facility.
+We had \$3.3 million of cash and cash equivalents as of December 31, 2017 .
+The unused capacity of our revolving credit facility at December 31, 2017 and January 26, 2018 was \$ 354.5 million and \$ 345.0 million , respectively, excluding an accordion feature that allows for an additional \$400.0 million of borrowing capacity subject to additional lender commitments.